dvdthr5/Computer-Systems-Review/README.md

 ### Thread Pools

 There are many methods of how to use threads efficiently, one being a **thread pool**.
 A thread pool has a grouop of worker threads that wait around until they are assingned a task.
 After completion, they go back to waiting.
 This is an efficient method for things like serers where burst traffic is possible and tasks need to be completed in the order they are received in.
 Having teh sleeping workers that wake up when needed removes the oerhead of spawning a new worker per task.

+### Data Parallelism

+Data parallelism involves splitting the data into groups and having different workers handle the different groups.
+Each worker will preform all the steps from start to finish for that set of data, meaning it preforms the entire task for a subset of the data.

+### Task Parallelism

+As opposed to data parallelism, task parallelism is splitting up the required tasks and having seperate workers for each task.
+This means each worker would touch all of the data, but would only do a portion of the entire goal of working with that data.
+This means it preforms only a subset of the tasks for the entire set of data.

 ### Concurrency Issues